mozilla/releasewarrior/how-tos/relpro.md

 If pushapk's task expires in graph 1, do the following:

+- open the `push-apk/opt` Task's Definition in Raw Data mode and copy that to your clipboard
+- hover over to [taskcluster create](https://tools.taskcluster.net/task-creator/) page
-- select the task definition and copy it
+- trim the existing dummy tutorial task there and paste the task from your clipboard
 - edit it:
-    - update the timestamps
+    - update the timestamps (the time there is UTC)
+    - make sure you specify at least 1h of deadline so that the task doesn't fail for having a deadline in the past
-    - remove the breakpoint dependency from `task.dependencies`
+    - remove all dependencies strings from `task.dependencies` and add instead the taskGroupId string
-    - I'm not sure "edit and recreate" will work, since the taskGroupId will change?
-- resubmit it
+- submit it
+- since the taskGroupId is still pointing to the original graph, it will show up in the graph there as well as a clone of previous `push-apk/opt`

 In the eventuality of a failure of pushapk_scriptworker, there are [instructions to manually publish APKs](https://github.com/mozilla-releng/mozapkpublisher#what-to-do-when-pushapk_scriptworker-doesnt-work).